adwiteeymauriya/adwiteeymauriya/README.md

 ### Hi there 👋

+I am a UAE based Machine Learning Engineer and Physicist, creating awesome ML pipelines, maintaining data quality and building effective machine learning models on various projects.
+In my spare time I work on independent projects based on AI and Machine Learning.
+Let's get started by  scrolling  to learn more about me.

 <!--
 **adwiteeymauriya/adwiteeymauriya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.